grosv/sundial/README.md

 This is very much a minimum viable package and needs a great deal of TLC.
 Contributions are welcome from anyone willing to jump in and work on the code, add more tests, knock out an issue, do a translation o a new language, or just build out the documentation.

+### What Remains

+Date and time parsing is in pretty good shape so as long as what's typed into the box contains an actual date and time it's usually parsed correctly.
+I'm sure we'll find cases where it's not and get those handled with little trouble.

+The hard part starts now.
+Things like "Next Tuesday at 4 pm" and even better "Next Tuesday at 4 in the afternoon" and the gold standard would be "Christmas Eve at ten to midnight".